What do governors do?

 How much of my time will being a governor take up?

 You can expect four to five governing body meetings per year – often, but not always, these are in the evenings.
-Governors are expected to carry out a link visit at their academy three times a year and report on their area of the Academy Improvement Plan (AIP).
-You will also see first-hand how they operate and have the opportunity to speak to pupils and staff.
+Governors also visit their academy three times a year, so they can see first-hand how they operate and have the opportunity to speak to pupils and staff.

 You will also be encouraged to attend academy events, such as parents’ evenings, school plays and sports days.